-Qualified students may apply for work assistance.
+Eligible students may apply for work assistance.
 Pay starts at the Florida minimum wage and is increased based on merit.
 Job considerations are given based on financial need and work availability.
 International students are welcome to apply for work assistance opportunities.

 Can I Really Work My Way through College?